HUADA999/Ridge/Readme.md

 ### 2. Configure
    - Set `input-files` or `input-filter` in each relevant `content-type` section of [ridge_sample.yml](./config/ridge_sample.yml)
      - Set `input-directories` field in `content-type.image` section
-   - Delete `content-type` sections irrelevant for your use-case
+   - Delete `content-type`, `processor` sub-sections irrelevant for your use-case

 ### 3. Run
    ``` shell